 The Department shall devise a means of case-managing or patient navigation for beneficiaries diagnosed with breast cancer.
 This program shall initially operate as a pilot program in areas of the State with the highest incidence of mortality related to breast cancer.
 At least one pilot program site shall be in the metropolitan Chicago area and at least one site shall be outside the metropolitan Chicago area.
-On or after July 1, 2016, the pilot program shall be expanded to include one site in western Illinois, one site in southern Illinois, one site in central Illinois, and 4 sites within metropolitan Chicago.
 An evaluation of the pilot program shall be carried out measuring health outcomes and cost of care for those served by the pilot program compared to similarly situated patients who are not served by the pilot program.